joshuabowers/voxellian/design.md

 For efficiency when rendering things, volumetric objects should not utilize the full 1000-2000 cube grid spaces they have access to!
 Further, unless needed for transparency, the internals of the objects should definitely not be rendered, nor even necessarily modeled.

+(Note: these numbers are based off of very rough calculations; they will be subject to change as the game is developed.)

 ### Aesthetic

+The two types of principle geometry in voxellian will have drastically different aesthetics.
+Cubes, being intentionally smaller, should be thought of analogously to pixels within a three dimensional space---i.e. voxels.
+Hexagonal prisms, on the other hand, are larger and should be capable of showing more surface detail---though hopefully without having to otherwise increase the amount of surface topology that might imply.

+While the rendering aesthetics of these two concerns are subject to further decision making as development progresses, two distinctive styles have coalesced.

+For cubes, this will likely be either a [toon material](https://threejs.org/docs/index.html#api/en/materials/MeshToonMaterial) or a [phong](https://threejs.org/docs/index.html#api/en/materials/MeshPhongMaterial) material.
+While the toon material provides a unique visual effect, it might be lost on flat, non-curved surfaces, of which the volumetric objects will be comprised.
+Ergo, phong might make slightly more sense.
+In either case, the individual cubes can have specific material details applied to them, enabling each to form part of a larger picture.
+Note, the cubes should not be texture mapped: the entire point to use them to generate a low-res 3D model.

+For prisms, ideally, either the [standard material](https://threejs.org/docs/index.html#api/en/materials/MeshStandardMaterial) or the [physical material](https://threejs.org/docs/index.html#api/en/materials/MeshPhysicalMaterial)---being implementations of PBR---would be ideal.
+(As these materials are much more expensive to implement, they might not be feasible for the intended scale of the game.
+Phong might be a suitable fallback.)
+In either of the ideal cases, a series of textures define physical aspects of the geometry they apply to, enabling, if done well, highly realistic and dynamic looking visuals.
+For more information about the realm of the possible, consult the article about [PBR](https://learnopengl.com/PBR/Theory) at learnopengl.com.

 ## State Machine